cotes2020/jekyll-theme-chirpy/_posts/2022-01-05-subtraction-more-fundamental-than-addition.md

 \end{align}
 $$

-The above mathematical statements precisely encode and generalize Galileo's enlightening picture of our universe.
+The above statements quantitatively state and generalize Galileo's enlightening intuition.

 ## The sole survivor